 Thanks to fast spread information, more people know about the tons of plastics in the ocean, which the Ocean Cleanup foundation is trying to clean up.
 Digital photos and e-books help save space for more room in the apartment.
-The Internet and online encyclopedias can help us to increase our knowledge - not only to appreciate our roots but also each other and everything else around us.
+The Internet and online encyclopedias can help us to increase our knowledge.
+This is not only to appreciate our roots but also each other and everything else around us.

-Through digitalization, people can save a lot of time by starting free-online courses at home, despite having three kids or a full time job.
+Through digitalization, people can save a lot of time by starting free-online courses at home, despite having three kids or a full-time job.
 We are now able to help endangered species more efficiently by tracking deforestation with satellites.
-Digitalization can help us correct the disadvantages that come with the advances in technology such as spreading awareness on electric cars in Norway.
-Norway increased sales of electric cars to 17% since July the previous year, in order to decrease usage of gasoline driven cars, greenhouse gas emissions and smog.
+Digitalization can help us correct the disadvantages that come with advances in technology.
+For example, spreading awareness of electric cars in Norway.
+Norway increased sales of electric cars to 17% since July the previous year, in order to decrease the usage of gasoline driven cars, greenhouse gas emissions and smog.

-There is a balance to everything and if we are able to utilize digitalization in the right way, we can reconnect with nature in a different way.
-However, sometimes all it takes is to simply turn off everything and take a walk through the forest to appreciate our surroundings.
+There is a balance to everything.
+If we are able to utilize digitalization in the right way, we can reconnect with nature in a different way.
+However, sometimes all it takes is to simply turn off everything.
+And take a walk through the forest to appreciate our surroundings.